LipinVV/Redux-example/README.md

-Simple Redux things were practiced to abtain the experience.
+Practicing simple Redux things to obtain the experience.